ishowshao/metaflac-js/README.md

 # metaflac-js

-A pure JavaScript implementation of the metaflac(official FLAC tools)
+A pure JavaScript implementation of the metaflac (the official FLAC tool written in C++)

 Use as module: